Download the FREE SBS Radio App for a better listening experience

 The bill received support from eight Labor MLCs and all five Greens MLCs, as well as Animal Justice Party MLC Mark Pearson.

 Public members in the gallery shouted "shame" as the result of the conscience vote was announced in the Legislative Council.

-“I am disappointed that the NSW Legislative Council has voted to keep abortion a Crime in NSW,” Dr Faruqi said.
+“I am disappointed that the NSW Legislative Council has voted to keep abortion a Crime in NSW,” Dr Faruqi said following the failure.

 "[The] position that is completely out of step with modern medical practice, community expectation, and laws in almost all other states.”

-The law would have repealed sections of the Crimes Act, provided a 150-metre protester exclusion zone around abortion service providers, and required doctors providing medical advice to tell their patients if they had personal objections to the procedure.
+The law would have repealed sections of the Crimes Act, provided a 150 metre protestor exclusion zone around abortion providers, and required doctors providing medical advice to tell their patients if they had personal objections to the procedure.